European Journal of Neurodegenerative Diseases 2019; 8(1) January-June: 12-14

 *Correspondence to:

-Giampiero Neri, MD
+Giampiero Neri, MD,

-Department of Neurosciences, Imaging and Clinical Sciences,
+Department of Neuroscience, Imaging and Clinical Sciences,

 University G. d’Annunzio Chieti-Pescara,

-Chieti, Italy
+Chieti, Italy.

 e-mail: giampiero.neri@unich.it